dclong/blog/misc/content/2017-04-08-odbc-vs-jdbc-in-python.markdown

     Python has better ODBC support than JDBC support.
     Most database related packages in Python support or rely on ODBC.
     Currently,
-    ODBC packages also have richer feathers than JDBC packages.
+    ODBC packages also have richer features than JDBC packages.
     However,
     it is not an easy job to install and configure ODBC drivers for a non-open source databases (e.g., Teradata), in which situations JDBC is more convenient.